hlascelles/figjam/README.md

 ## Figjam origins

 Figjam started as a direct fork of the [figaro](https://github.com/laserlemon/figaro) rubygem.
+Thanks to @laserlemon for the great work on that gem.

 There are some key differences in philosophy: